Apeman1619/MEV-Bot-updated-/README.md

 # Sharing ALPHA
+# EIP-1559, "The Dark Forest", all sorts of tricks to exploit more web2 kind of architectures.

 Bot sends the Transaction and sniffs the Uniswap v2 Mempool

-Bots then compete to buy up the token onchain as quickly as possible, sandwiching the victims transaction and creating a profitable slippage opportunity
+Bots then comlpete to buy up the token onchain as quickly as possible, sandwiching the victims transaction and creating a profitable slippage opportunity

 Sending back the ETH to the contract ready for withdrawal.